 Respondents were asked to choose one currency as an "appealing" investment target and one as "unappealing" over an approximately three-month timeframe.
-We calculated a diffusion index for each currency by subtracting the percentage of responses for "unappealing" from that for "appealing".
-The US dollar occupied the top spot with a DI of 38.3, and it also saw the greatest m-m rise of all the currency options, of 3.4pt.
-The Japanese yen saw the greatest m-m decline, of 9.1pt.
+We calculated a DI for each currency by subtracting the percentage of responses for "unappealing" from that for "appealing."
+The US dollar remained the most appealing, with a DI of 38.3, up 3.2pt m-m.
+The DI for the yen was in second spot, at 22.2, but down 4.5pt m-m.
+Meanwhile, the currency that saw the steepest decline in its appeal was the Brazilian real, the DI for which was down 4.8pt m-m.
+The Chinese yuan was the most "unappealing" currency, with a DI of -56.5, but it improved for the second straight month.